ayyjohn/mandalamaker/README.md

 In this app users will have access to a medium sized window and can draw with their mouse.
 Users will also be able to

-- [ ] change the color that they are drawing with.
-The default will cycle through rainbow colors as the mouse moves,
+- [ ] draw with the colors cycling through ROYGBIV
 - [ ] change the width of cursor that they are drawing with
 - [ ] change the number of rotational duplication axes
 - [ ] clear the canvas